 Marketing to Kids?
 Mind the New Children’s Online Privacy Protection Act (COPPA) Provisions

 JULY 10, 2013

 If you run a website designed for kids or have a website geared to a general audience but collect information from someone you know is under 13*, you must comply with the Federal Trade Commission’s Children’s Online Privacy Protection Act ( COPPA).
-New provisions came into effect on July 1, 2013 that provide additional protections and mandate new procedures.

 What’s Happening to EU Privacy Law?
 An FAQ

 FEBRUARY 1, 2012